Introduction

 WebMethods is used as a middleware to handle this integration, and as part of the steps for sending new SR from CRM to Maximo, the service address will also need to be cross-checked with ArcGIS for verification and standardization.
 As you can see, there are multiple points of failure with this integration.

-- When WM couldn’t talk to Maximo
+- When WebMethods couldn’t talk to Maximo

 - When Maximo couldn’t publish messages to WM